 Resonate documentation

-Complex problems, simple code.
-Write functions that scale across dozens or hundreds of machines and run for hours, days, weeks, or months, in just a few lines of code.
+Build agents, workflows, pipelines, and services without thinking about retries or recovery.
+Write functions that scale across dozens or hundreds of machines and run for hours, days, weeks, or months — in just a few lines of code.

 // An AI agent that recursively spawns subagents